GabrilH/Shopwise/README.md

 ## Requirements and Usage
 - **Usage**: Open the `index.html` file in a Chromium-based browser to start using the app.

-## Contributors
-- Guilherme Sousa (fc58170)
-- Gabriel Henriques (fc58182)
-- Pedro Cascão (fc58232)

-For more details, refer to the `presentation.pdf` file included in the project.
+For more details, refer to the [presentation.pdf](presentation.pdf) file included in the project.